-Change has a negative perception, and the need to manage change suggests companies need to react to it on a regular basis.
+Change has a negative perception, and the need to manage change suggests companies must react regularly.

-Change leadership is often lumped in with change management, and though they are interlinked, the concepts are not interchangeable.
+Many interchange change leadership with change management, and though they are interlinked, the concepts are not interchangeable.

-Change Management: The set of basic tools and structures to keep change efforts under control
+Change Management: The set of essential tools and structures to keep change efforts under control

 Change Leadership: The ability to harness the power of people, visions, and processes responsible for large-scale, sustainable transformation.

-Change management is vital, but must be driven by change leaders to be effective.
-Change management usually concerns small changes that contribute to a larger picture.
+Change management is vital, but change leaders must drive it to be effective.
+Change management usually concerns small changes (like process improvement) that contribute to a larger picture.

-Change leadership on the other hand will direct organizations to new destinations, mobilizing resources which facilitate change.
+On the other hand, change leadership will direct organizations to new destinations, mobilizing resources that facilitate change.
 This puts an engine on the whole process, inspiring stakeholders to embrace change.

-Change management is more commonly spoken about because it revolves around minimizing mistakes, reducing the barriers that can block the progression of change.
+Change management is more commonly spoken about because it revolves around minimizing mistakes and reducing the barriers that can block the progression of change.

-It’s very much based on pushing things along, while ensuring things are kept under control.
+It’s about pushing things along while ensuring things are under control.
 Usually, change leaders are assigned to oversee the process and ensure it runs in an orderly way.

-Everything won’t happen when your leader wants it too, but what’s most important is you have a skilled leader you can rely on.
+Everything won’t happen when the leader wants it to, but what’s most important is you have a skilled leader you can rely on.

-Though most can perform change management, change leadership requires a unique skillset.
+Though most can manage change, change leadership requires a unique skill set.

-It is associated with bigger leaps, bigger hazards, and bigger bullets.
-It is anticipated to be a big challenge of the future, especially since organizational failure has proven nobody is particularly good at.
+It is associated with bigger leaps, greater hazards, and larger bullets.
+It could be a big challenge in the future, especially since organizational failure has proven nobody is particularly good at it.

-Sometimes it isn’t who strikes the loudest, it’s who strikes first.
+Sometimes it isn’t who strikes the loudest; it’s who strikes first.
 Though this might defy common logic, there’s always someone who will beat you to the post.
-This inspires a sense of urgency, because your technology and competition won’t wait for you.
+It inspires a sense of urgency because technology and competition won’t wait for you.

 With a clear vision, you can accelerate the change process.
 If everyone clearly understands your expectations, they can work in accordance with your goals.

-Staff are more likely to embrace change if they understand the reasons behind it, and if they feel as if they’ve made valuable contributions.
-That’s why it’s advantageous to actively involve staff throughout the different stages of change.
+Employees are more likely to embrace change if they understand its reasons and feel they’ve made valuable contributions.
+That’s why it’s advantageous to involve staff throughout the different stages of change actively.

-Critical members of staff must be united towards a common goal.
-With organization-wide sponsorship, your staff will be emotionally committed to change.
+Critical members of staff must unite towards a common goal.
+With organization-wide sponsorship, your team will be emotionally committed to change.

 Your coalition should never fail to neglect the importance of frontline staff, who are often the key drivers of change.
 Together, you can conquer the challenges change throws your way, but individually these can be difficult to overcome.